kozodoi/website/_pages/about.md

 ---

+This website contains my blog, where I share machine learning tutorials, competition solutions and interesting findings from different data science projects.
+Check out [the feed](https://kozodoi.me) for the latest posts!

+---

-If you want to chat or see more of my work, please connect with me on different platforms:
+If you want to chat or see more of my work, connect with me on different platforms:

 <ul>
   <li><a href="https://www.linkedin.com/in/kozodoi">LinkedIn</a></li>